 Physical activity should be limited until pain and swelling subside.
 Patients may be told specifically not to put any weight on the knee when walking.
 Your doctor might recommend a knee brace and crutches to protect the ligament.
-Once pain and swelling go away, exercises to strengthen and stretch the knee should be performed, and physical therapy could be prescribed to regain knee and leg strength.
+Once pain and swelling go away, exercises to strengthen and stretch the leg hinge joint should be performed, and physical therapy could be prescribed to regain knee and leg strength.

 Thankfully, surgery may not typically be needed to repair a torn LCL.
 However, the lateral collateral ligament is usually injured during significant knee trauma, including knee dislocations, and therefore LCL injuries are often accompanied by other knee ligament injuries to the MCL or ACL.
 When significant injuries to multiple ligaments occur, surgery is needed to repair the damage, restoring stability, and preventing future instability of the knee.

 Additional information about knee ligament injuries can be found at WebMD.com.

 Knee ligament injuries can cause serious problems in your everyday life, especially when it comes to movement or function.
 While not all injuries will require surgery, it is still best to have an experienced orthopedic surgeon examine your knee to determine the best course of treatment in order to ensure a healthy knee in the future.